LewisMurray00/React-practice-website/README.md

 - CardItem.js set up ready to recieve information from the cards
 - Wrote the code for the Cards.js and displayed that on the home page

+### Day 8
+- Added some CSS for the Cards.js file
+- Added some CSS for the CardItem.js file
+- Made the CSS files responsive

 ## React-Router-Dom Guide